learn-co-curriculum/dsc-class-imbalance-problems-lab/README.md

 ## Summary

-In this lab you got some hands on practice tuning logistic regression models using various techniques and parameters.
-In the upcoming labs and lessons we will continue to dig into the underlying mathematics of logistic regression, taking on a statistical point of view and providing you with a deeper understanding of how the algorithm works.
+In this lab, you got some hands-on practice tuning logistic regression models using various techniques and parameters.
+In the upcoming labs and lessons, you will continue to dig into the underlying mathematics of logistic regression, taking on a statistical point of view and providing you with a deeper understanding of how the algorithm works.
 This should give you further insight as to how to tune and apply these models going forward.